We have three classes in our Foundation Stage – Nursery and two Reception classes.

 Children are admitted into the Reception class during the year in which they reach their fifth birthday.

 Our curriculum is planned based on excellent Early Years practice with planned activities for each of the areas of learning:

 - Physical development

 These activities are planned throughout the learning environment with children using a wide variety of resources in the many areas of the classroom (sand area, water tray, messy area, mark making area, maths area, reading corner, role play, small world, construction or the computer corner).

 This is further enhanced by outdoor provision where children can undertake activities only possible in the outdoor environment such as writing in flour, large scale painting projects or basic carpentry.

-In Nursery children are introduced to Phase One phonics (from the Letters and Sounds scheme) which involves listening and identifying environmental sounds, identifying words starting with the same phonemes (letter sounds) and rhyming words.
+In Nursery, children are introduced to Phase One phonics which involves listening and identifying environmental sounds, identifying words starting with the same phonemes (letter sounds) and rhyming words.

 Children in our Reception classes have their own class base with their own key workers.
 This gives children are real sense of belonging and the security of working with someone they know well.
 They meet as a class at many points throughout the day for whole class stories, singing, circle time and introductions to activities.

 Children will also be involved in mathematics activities each day.
-Like the phonics these activities are in small groups of children who are at the same stage in their learning.
-When the children have been introduced to a new skill, such as measuring, adults often reinforce this during the day by working with them to measure items during their self chosen activities, e.g. when building with the bricks.
+These activities are in small groups of children who are at the same stage in their learning.
+When the children have been introduced to a new skill, such as measuring, adults often reinforce this during the day by working with them to measure items during their self-chosen activities, e.g. when building with the bricks.